Ring in the new year with your entire family.

 5. Bake a clock

 Putting a time capsule together as a part of your New Year's Eve activities can be a nice way to reflect on the past year.
 This can be as simple or elaborate as you wish!
 Grab a shoebox or big manila envelope and gather your time capsule items.
-Ideas for what to include: your child's handprint, a family picture and an interview.
+Need ideas for what to include?
+Try your child's handprint, a family picture and an interview.

 Questioning your kids about their current likes and dislikes, life goals, and more is fun in the moment and to look back on next year.
-Simply google "interview questions for kids" for ideas on what questions to ask—some bloggers even offer printable Q-and-A forms.
 Once finished, tuck away your time capsule and open next year.
-You can also buy a time capsule kit.
+You can also buy a time capsule kit to save time.

 The night can get long and a quiet break for story time is good for everyone.
 Try one of these holiday-themed books to balance out the activities.